Bruuuuuuuuuh/RandomHentaiLinkGenerator/README.md

 How to execute?

+ON LINUX:

-      .Open a terminal, and use the following commands:
+.Open a terminal, and type the following commands:

       javac /path/to/openURLscript.java
       java /path/to/openURLscript.java.